 \section{Introduction}

-The states of an $n$-level system are identified with the set of $n\times n$ self adjoint positive semidefinite matrices with trace $1$, and the physical observables are identified with $n\times n$ self adjoint matrices.
 The concept of uncertainty was introduced by Heisenberg in 1927 \cite{Hei}, who demonstrated the impossibility of simultaneous measurement of position ($q$) and momentum ($p$).
 He considered Gaussian distributions ($f(q)$), and defined uncertainty of $f$ as its width $D_{f}$.
-If the width of the Fourier transform of $f$ is denoted by $D_{\mathcal{F}(f)}$ then the first formalization of the uncertainty principle can be written as
+If the width of the Fourier transform of $f$ is denoted by $D_{\mathcal{F}(f)}$, then the first formalisation of the uncertainty principle can be written as

+From now, the states of an $n$-level system are identified with the set of $n\times n$ self adjoint positive semidefinite matrices with trace $1$, and the physical observables are identified with $n\times n$ self adjoint matrices.